Multiple Improvements of Multiple Imputation Likelihood Ratio Tests: Empirical Investigation and Findings

-Interestingly, as seen clearly in Figure~\ref{fig:pVal2}, the benchmark L-0 performs very badly for large $p$ and $\mathcal{f}$.
-This is because the sample size per parameter, $n/h$, is small; for $p\ge 4$, $n/h\le 100/14<8$.
-The asymptotic null distribution $\chi^2_k/k$ then can fail badly under arbitrary or even all parametrizations; (ii) apparently falls into this category.
-An $F$ approximation would be more appropriate \citep[see][]{BarnardRubin1999}.
-But this is exactly what is being used for MI tests, albeit with different choices of the denominator degrees of freedom.
-Table \ref{table:propNeg} documents how often $\widetilde{r}_{\lrt}$, $\widetilde{D}_{\lrt}$ and $\widehat{r}_{\Stack}$ are negative.
-In some cases, nearly half of the simulated values of $\widetilde{r}_{\lrt}$ and $\widetilde{D}_{\lrt}$ are negative.
-In contrast, $\widehat{r}_{\Stack}$ is always non-negative in our simulation, despite the fact that it can be negative in theory.

-To study the power of each test, we set $\mathcal{f}=0.5$, $p=2$, $\rho=0.8$, $\sigma^2=5$ and $\mu=(-2+\delta,-2+2\delta)^{\T}$ for different values of $m\in\{3,10,30\}$, $n\in\{100,400,1600\}$ and $\delta=\mu_2-\mu_1\in[0,4]$.
-The empirical power functions for size 0.5\% tests under parametrizations (i), (ii) and (iii) are plotted in Figure \ref{fig:power_05pc}.
-The results for size 5\% tests are deferred to Table~\ref{fig:power_5pc} of the Appendix.
-Generally, none of the Wald tests exhibits monotonically increasing power as $\delta$ increases, and their performance is affected significantly by parametrization.
-In particular, the powers can be as low as zero when $1\lesssim \delta \lesssim 2$ under parametrizations (ii) and (iii).
-Under parametrization (ii), L-1 is not powerful even for large $\delta$.
-Moreover, its trivial modifications L-2 cannot retrieve all the power it should have.
-On the other hand, our first proposed test statistics L-3 and L-4 perform better than L-1 and L-2 at least for large $m$, however, they also lose a significant amount of power when $m$ is small.
+In general, WT-1 exhibits monotonically increasing power as $\delta$ increases, and its performance is affected significantly by parametrization.
+Indeed, the power can be as low as zero when $1\lesssim \delta \lesssim 2$ under parametrizations (ii) and (iii).
+Under parametrization (ii), LRT-1 is not powerful, even for large $\delta$.
+On the other hand, our first proposed test statistic LRT-2 performs better than LRT-1, at least for large $m$; however, they also lose a significant amount of power when $m$ is small.
+Our recommended proposal LRT-3 performs best in all cases.
+The superiority of LRT-3 is particularly striking when $m$ is small, this is, $m=3$.